 The Office of the Secretary of Defense (OSD) suggests that programs organize the SEP according to five critical focus areas:

 - Program Technical Requirements: The SEP should define how the program will manage all requirements (statutory, regulatory, derived, and certification).

 - Technical Staffing and Organization Planning: The SEP should show how the program will structure and organize the program team to satisfy requirements.

-- Technical Baseline Management: The SEP should establish a technical baselines approach.
+- Technical Baseline Management: The SEP should establish a technical baseline approach.

-- Technical Review Planning: The SEP should show how the program will manage the technical effort, including the technical baselines, through event-based technical reviews.
+- Technical Review Planning: The SEP should show how the program will manage the technical effort through event-based technical reviews, including the technical baselines.